takigama/HomeAutomationExperiments/IRRemote/README.md

 of 4 IR leds, each can handle about 500ma of output at 5v, which means all 4 together give about 2a across 4 connectors so size appropriately

-The board also has a USB uart chip in the form of a FT230XS FTDI chip which isn't necessary if you already have a USB uart device.
-Theres also support for a temperature (DS18B20) single wire interface chip and a TEMT6000 ambient light sensor connected to the ADC of the ESP chip.
-If unneeded, they can be replaced or not connected at all
+The board has a connections for a TEMT6000 Light sensor as well as the DS18B20 single wire temperature chip.
+All the spare GPIO's are exposed as well as the SPI interface to be used for whatever you like.
+The ADC pin of the ESP is connected to the light sensor, so if you want to use it for a different purpose, you can connect it there.

 ## Homie + ESP8266